geludwig/abb-externally-guided-motion/README.md

 - Ubuntu 22.04 LTS
 - Ubuntu 22.04 LTS patched with PREEMPT_RT kernel

+## Limitations
+Only cartesic coordinates, quaternions and speedref is implemented at the moment.

 ## Prerequisites
 - ABB robot and hardware controller with Externally Guided Motion AddOn or RobotStudio for testing
 - Linux system (preferably with PREEMPT_RT kernel)